DEFRA/ffc-demo-user-service/README.md

 Tests are written in Lab and are intended to be run in an container.
 The script used by the continuous integration build may be run via the script [./scripts/test-compose](./scripts/test-compose).

-Tests may also be run locally but require a Postgres database for integration tests, and the following environment variables setting: `POSTGRES_USERNAME`, `POSTGRES_PASSWORD`, `POSTGRES_DATABASE`, `POSTGRES_HOST`
+Tests may also be run locally but require a Postgres database for integration tests, and the following environment variables setting: `POSTGRES_USERNAME`, `POSTGRES_PASSWORD`, `POSTGRES_DB`, `POSTGRES_HOST`

 Local tests can be run with the command: